 - FEES (2021/22 academic year)

-The Academic Professional Apprenticeship is a course specifically designed to support Keele University staff to develop and explore their academic practice as an educator and researcher in UK Higher Education.
+The Academic Professional Apprenticeship is a course specifically designed to support Keele University staff and clinical colleagues who support our students, to develop and explore their academic practice as an educator in UK Higher Education.

 - Opportunities to engage in research and scholarship around teaching and learning in HE